Mercedes Benz Meaning: Guide to Models, Costs & Ownership

 The Origin of the Star: A Family Postcard

 The true beginning of the star is quite heartwarming.
 Back in the 1870s, long before Daimler was building cars, he sent a postcard to his wife, Emma.
-On it, he drew a simple three-pointed star, marking where their new house was located in Germany.
+On it, he drew a simple three-pointed star to mark where their new house was located in Germany.

 However, Daimler famously wrote that this star would one day shine over his factory and symbolise prosperity.
 Later in 1910, his sons, Paul and Adolf, remembered this promise and adopted the symbol for Daimler-Motoren-Gesellschaft (DMG).